Azure/c-pal/linux/devdoc/threadpool_linux_requirements.md

 `threadpool_work_func` shall get the real time by calling `clock_gettime`.

-`threadpool_work_func` shall decrement the threadpool semaphore with a time limit for 2 seconds.
+`threadpool_work_func` shall  shall wait on the semaphore with a time limit of 2 seconds.

 `threadpool_work_func` shall acquire the shared SRW lock by calling `srw_lock_acquire_shared`.